Panama Hattie (film)

-Panama Hattie is a 1942 American film based upon the Broadway musical of the same name.
+Panama Hattie is a 1942 American musical film based upon the Broadway musical of the same name.
 It was produced by Arthur Freed and directed by Norman Z. McLeod.

 Plot

 “Warning!
 Any resemblance between the three sailors in the story and human beings is truly accidental.”
 To "The Sailor's Hornpipe," the said three sailors burst through the paper panel, introducing themselves.
 Red falls, and his buddies help him up, making the kind of wisecracks that will continue throughout the film.

 Dissolve to the entrance to Phil's Place.
 The chorus introduces Panama Hattie who sings her signature song.
 The three sailors are big fans, when they are not chasing any girl in sight.
 They do a bit with Flo.
 Enter the Berry Brothers, who perform a dance routine that ends with the trio leaping from a high balcony over the entire orchestra, landing in splits.

 Hattie joins the sailors, who are obsessed with finding spies.
 She is happy about marrying Sgt.
 Dick Bullard, a soldier from a rich family in Philadelphia, but she is worried about meeting Gerry, his 8-year-old daughter from a previous marriage.

 When Dick and the sailors meet Gerry and Jerkins, the family butler, at the dock, they also encounter an old friend of Dick's, the Admiral's affected niece Leila Tree.

 Hattie is a flamboyant dresser off stage as well as on, adding ruffles, feathers, bows, frills and furbelows, pompoms and jewelry wherever there is room on a dress, hat or parasol.
 Gerry laughs and says she likes people who dress up "funny."
 Hattie is hurt and angry.

 Cut to the night club.
 Lena Horne sings "Just One of Those Things."
 The sailors engage in some byplay.
 Hattie is drunk; Jerkins brings messages from Gerry and her father, and she melts.

 The next day, Flo, who is smitten with Jerkins, asks to go to Dick's hotel with Hattie.
 Flo sings "I'm fresh as a daisy…" Hattie and Dick make up.
 Leila Tree wants to meet Hattie.
 She is rude, but invites them to a party.

 The sailors pursue three Panamanian girls, singing and dancing to "Good Neighbors," ending with a kiss.